 Dosage is very subjective and is highly dependent on many factors of your pet’s health.
 Balancing safety and effectiveness is key to having results with any health enhancer.
 Veterinarian medical schools are currently studying safe and effective doses of hemp CBD for numerous conditions.
 A recent study in Frontier Vets, found 2 mg/kg or 1.1 mg/lb of CBD as an effective dose to provide therapeutic benefits.
 The good news is each Emisha CBD Dog Treat has 2 mg of CBD, which is the dose suggested by researchers to provide therapeutic benefits.
 While we recommend consulting a veterinarian (especially a holistic veterinarian), other factors that determine dosage include:

 - Health conditions that affect the absorption of CBD, like liver and kidney conditions.

 - Other medications that your pet is taking

 - Quality of CBD oil, which is often a result of the way the oil was processed

 It’s important to start with a low dose of CBD and take note of your animal’s behavior.
 From there, you and your veterinarian will be able to determine when it’s right to increase the dose of CBD to end up with the optimal amount to achieve your health and wellness goals.

 Since some CBD oil is extracted from the cannabis plant, it’s important to pay attention to other compounds in your treatment option.
 When reading the label, make sure that you check that any CBD you administer to your beloved furry companion contains less than .03% of THC.
 This amount of THC is not toxic to pets, allowing just the health and wellness properties of the CBD to take effect in your pet.

 Natural Pet Care Remedies

-We offer broad spectrum, organically grown CBD products for you, your dog, cat, horse and more!
+At Emisha, we offer broad spectrum, premium CBD products for you, your dog, cat, horse and more!
 Try one of our health-enhancing favorites like delicious, bacon-flavor 2 mg dog treats today!